hxhou0207/chatgpt-markdown-latex-copier/README.md

 ## Features

-You can use it with:
+Copy ChatGPT responses in either of the following ways:
-- Select text and press `Ctrl+C`.
+- Select the response text and press `Ctrl+C`.
-- Use the native response Copy button. and then, you will get well-formatted Markdown/LaTeX.
+- Click ChatGPT’s native **Copy** button.
+The copied content will be converted to well-formatted Markdown/LaTeX.

 ## Install